Introduction to Linux File Permissions

 There are some cases for the permissions that are most frequent.

 - rwx: This is the permission that allows the user to read, write, and execute the program.
-Execute permission is applicable only is the file is a program.
+Execute permission is applicable only if the file is a program.

-- rw-: This is the permission that allows the user to read and modify the contents of the file, but the user does not have the authority to execute it.
+- rw-: This is the permission that allows the user to read and modify the file’s contents, but the user does not have the authority to execute it.

 - r-x: This is the permission that allows the user to read and execute the program, but he has no authority to make modifications to the program code.

-- r–: This permission allows the user only to read the contents of the file.
-He/ she is neither allowed to modify the file nor execute it (in case it is a program).
+- r–: This permission allows the user only to read the file’s contents.
+He/ she is neither allowed to modify nor execute the file (in case it is a program).

 Now lets us see how to read the permissions that appeared on the terminal.